andrew/ultimate-awesome/README.md

 - [awesome-developer-marketing](https://github.com/ronakganatra/awesome-developer-marketing) - A living document of hand-picked resources for marketers working on dev-centric products. .
 - [Awesome-Differential-Privacy-and-Meachine-Learning](https://github.com/JeffffffFu/Awesome-Differential-Privacy-and-Meachine-Learning) - Paper notes and code for differentially private machine learning.
 - [ai4artists](https://github.com/jonathandinu/ai4artists) - A list of AI Art courses, tools, libraries, people, and places.
+- [fuzzing-tutorial](https://github.com/secnotes/fuzzing-tutorial) - Curated list of classic fuzzing books, papers about fuzzing at information security top conferences over the years, commonly used fuzzing tools, and resources that can help us use fuzzer easily. .
+- [awesome-web-agents](https://github.com/steel-dev/awesome-web-agents) - 🔥 A list of tools, frameworks, and resources for building AI web agents.
 - [awesome-react-native-talks](https://github.com/tiaanduplessis/awesome-react-native-talks) - :sunglasses: A curated list of talks about React Native or topics related to React Native.
 - [awesome-semantic-search](https://github.com/Agrover112/awesome-semantic-search) - A curated list of  awesome resources related to Semantic Search🔎  and Semantic Similarity tasks.
 - [awesome-remnote](https://github.com/hannesfrank/awesome-remnote) - A curated list of RemNote plugins, themes, tutorials and other resources.